 Lisa Shapiro – Studio owner since 1988.
-Teaches company level classes in jazz, tap, ballet, and pointe.
+Teaches classes (all levels) in jazz, tap, ballet, and pointe.
 Choreographer for high school musicals including: Cats, Damn Yankees, Back to the 80s, You're A Good Man Charlie Brown, Guys and Dolls, and Hello Dolly.
-Sponsor and choreographer for Northville High School Varsity Dance Team.
 Co-creator of an in-house Ballet Company for 18 years that performed original choreography in fairy tale themed shows including Beauty and The Beast, Cinderella, Snow White, The Little Mermaid, The Wiz of Oz, Anastasia, Alice in Wonderland, The Lion King, Oliver, Read Me A Story, The King and I, Annie, and The Wizard of Oz.
 Previous teaching experience includes team-teaching the dance program three years at a public high school.
 Joined her childhood dance teacher to run the after school dance program at Ferndale High School in 1979; took over the program in 1981.

 Office Manager: Renee Siracusa; Office Assistants: Sue Nash, Holly Tilton

 Office Staff: Allie Waisanen